Posts Tagged ‘endangered’

 Goats in the Mist: Thailand’s Goat-Antelopes

-Goral and Serow – Rare Mammals of the North
+Goral and Serow – Rare goat-antelopes

 Photographing endangered species has become an obsession to me.
 Many of Thailand’s wild animals have come so close to extinction that their numbers are counted not in thousands or even hundreds but rather handfuls.
 Goral Naemorhedus goral are one such animal.
 Surviving on a few scattered mountaintops in northern Thailand, these even-toed ungulates are on the critically endangered list.
 With fewer than 60 individuals nationwide and low numbers at each site, the goral is considered one of the Kingdom’s rarest mammals.